paytm/youknowwho/README.md

 ### GUI ?
 We at paytm save rules in Mysql and use Django Admin to create a rule engine around it.
-It is very simplistic.
-Repos will be open sourced as well, soon.
+It is very simplistic..

 ### Usage